-- 1. Proposal Content: Refer to the sections indicated for detailed instructions on what to include in your proposal. - a.
-Transmittal Letter (2 single spaced-page limit)- See No. 2 below - b.
-The Narrative Proposal, which includes the responses to all ranking criteria (15 single spaced-page limit)- See No. 3 below - c.
+- 1. Proposal Content: Refer to the sections indicated below for detailed instructions on what to include in your proposal. - a.
+Transmittal Letter (2 single spaced page limit) See No. 2 below - b.
+The Narrative Proposal, which includes the responses to all ranking criteria (15 single spaced page limit) See No. 3 below - c.
 Attachments (Only the listed attachments will be accepted- all others will be removed from the proposal prior to review.
-There is no page limit for attachments.) - i) Threshold Documentation (see Section III.B and C) - ii) Letter from the state or tribal environmental authority (see Section III.C.2) - iii) Documentation of applicant eligibility if other than city, county, state, or tribe (see Section III.C.1.) - iv) Letters of support from all community-based organizations identified in the community engagement and partnerships ranking criteria (see Section V.B.3) You must attach support letters to your proposal or EPA will not take the community-based organization's support into consideration. - v) Documentation indicating leveraged funds are committed to the project (see Section V.B.2.b.iii) - vi) Justification for requested waiver of the \$200,000 limit for a site-specific assessment, if applicable (see Section I.A.2) - vii) Property-specific determination request, if applicable (see Section III.C.3.d) - viii) Letters of commitment from assessment coalition members, if applicable (see Section III.C.1) - ix) Petroleum eligibility determination information, if applicable (see Section III.C.3.i)
+There is no page limit for the attachments.) - i) Threshold Documentation including cost share documentation (see Section III.B) - ii) Letter from the state or tribal environmental authority (see Section III.B.3) - iii) Documentation of applicant eligibility if other than city, county, state, or tribe (see Section III.B.1) - iv) Legal opinion establishing that the applicant has authority to (1) access and secure sites in the event of an emergency or default of a loan agreement or non-performance under a subgrant; and (2) to make loans and accept payments of fees, interest, and principal. (see Section III.B.4) - v) Letters of support from all community-based organizations identified in the community engagement and partnerships ranking criteria (see Section V.B.3)

+You must attach support letters to your proposal or EPA will not take the community-based organization's support into consideration.

-- x) Special Considerations checklist (located at Appendix 3), if applicable (see Section IV.B.2.j) - d.
+- vi) Documentation indicating firm leveraged funds are committed to the project (see Section V.B.2.b.iii) - vii) Justification for RLF cost-share waiver, if applicable (see Section III.B.5) - viii) Letters of commitment from coalition members, if applicable (see Section III.B.1) - ix) Other Factors checklist (located at Appendix 3), if applicable (see Section IV.C.2.i) - d.
 For grants.gov submissions applicants must also submit the SF 424 and 424A forms.
 See Appendix 2. - 2.
 Transmittal Letter: The transmittal letter shall identify the applicant and a contact for communication with EPA.
 The transmittal letter, including the applicant identification information, shall not exceed two single spaced pages.
 Any pages submitted over the page limit will not be considered.
 The transmittal letter must be written on the applicant's official letterhead, and signed by an official with the authority to commit your organization to the proposed project.
 Applicants are to submit separate transmittal letters for each proposal they submit.
 EPA does not consider information in transmittal letters to be responses to the ranking criteria.
 Each transmittal letter must also include: - a.
 Applicant Identification: Provide the name and full address of the entity applying for funds.
 This is the agency or organization that will be receiving the grant and will be accountable to EPA for the proper expenditure of funds. - b.
-Applicant DUNS number [Refer to Section VI.G. for more information if you do not have a DUNS number.] - c.
-Funding Requested: - i) Grant type: Indicate Assessment - ii) Federal Funds Requested: \$ and whether you are requesting a waiver for a site-specific proposal (please refer to funding limitations for each grant type) - iii) Contamination: Hazardous Substances, Petroleum, or both Note: if both, provide a breakdown of the amount of funding you are requesting by contaminant type (e.g., \$200,000 hazardous substances and \$200,000 petroleum) - iv) Community-wide, Site-specific, or Coalition - d.
+Applicant DUNS number [Refer to Section VI.G for more information if you do not have a DUNS number.] - c.
+Funding Requested: - i) Grant type: Indicate RLF - ii) Federal Funds Requested: \$\\\\\ and whether you are requesting a cost-share waiver (refer to funding limitations for RLF grants) - iii) Contamination: Hazardous Substances, Petroleum, or both Note: if both, provide a breakdown of the amount of funding you are requesting by contaminant type (e.g., for an overall grant request of \$1,000,000, the breakdown might be \$750,000 hazardous substances and \$250,000 petroleum) - d.
 Location: City, county, and state or reservation, tribally owned lands, tribal fee lands, etc., of the brownfields community(ies) that you propose to serve.
-For assessment grant coalitions, list all jurisdictions covered under the proposal. - e.
-For site-specific proposals, please provide the property name and complete site address, including zip code.
+For RLF grant coalitions, list all jurisdictions covered under the proposal.